ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 # Generated Example Images

 Images generated using trained DCGANs can be found in the Generated Examples subdirectory.

+# Instructions

+# Trained Models

+Will be uploaded to lionmail share folder:  https://drive.google.com/drive/folders/1amC47ZMfYxdGNkIH49kE9E0fgeykaGgV?usp=sharing

+Both discriminator and generator weights are stored separately (either as .h5 or as model folders) they can be opened in the normal fashion tf.keras.models.load_model()

 # Organization of this directory